j-richey/ounce-of-rust-design-doc/source/introduction.rst

 There are three main parts to this document. [#A]_ The :doc:`overview/index` chapter provides a general overview of the problems this project is intended to address and how the project addresses these problems.
 The :doc:`requirements/index` chapter specifies the requirements of the project.
-The :doc:`design/index` describes how the project's deliverables are designed to fulfill the requirements.
+The :doc:`design/index` chapter describes how the project's deliverables are designed to fulfill the requirements.

 Additionally, the :doc:`glossary` defines terms that are used throughout this